Willian-Coelho-da-Cunha/udacity-memory-game/README.md

-# Memory game
+# Udacity Memory game
 This game was developed during the front-end web development nanodegree of Udacity.
 It is a final project to complete the nanodegree program.
-And, it works with the most current technologies.

 ## Used Technologies
-### Git Bash
+### Git
 [System control version.](https://git-scm.com/)

-### BootStrap v.
-4.1.3
+### BootStrap
-The game was developed with the BootStrap framework, **version 4.1.3**.
+BootStrap framework, **version 4.1.3**.

 ### JavaScript
-During the development process of this project was used Object-oriented JavaScript.
-In addition, its documentation was consulted on the [Mozilla Developer Network](https://developer.mozilla.org/pt-BR/) platform (MDN).
+JavaScript (ES6).
+In addition, some features were consulted on the [Mozilla Developer Network](https://developer.mozilla.org/pt-BR/) platform (MDN).

 ### JQuery
-[JQuery](https://jquery.com/) is a fantastic library.
+[JQuery](https://jquery.com/) .
 It was also used in this project: selecting elements, calling modals and  delegating events.

 ### CSS3
 Cascade Style Sheet (CSS).